 - Now transfer the butter-milk mixture to the ragi flour mix.
 Stir it gently until moistened.

-- Heat a tawa or iron skillet, Sprinkle ½ tsp of butter.
+- Heat a tawa or iron skillet, Sprinkle ½ teaspoon of butter.
 Add ¼ cup of pumpkin pancake batter to it and spread it to form a circle.
 Don't spread too much.
 It should be thick like pancakes.

 - Cook in low, medium flame.
 Cook until bubbles form on top of pancakes and flip it carefully.
 Cook the other side for 2 minutes.
 Repeat the same for the remaining ragi pancake batter.